top of page

 TNF intends to serve both as a voice of NOFA and to raise awareness within the NOFA community about important and timely issues related to organic agriculture.
 TNF is the only publication, electronic or in print, that is distributed to all seven NOFA state chapters as well as National and International subscribers.
 The paper is published and mailed quarterly on the solstice/equinox in March, June, September and December to a readership of more than 6,000 households.

-TNF's Team & Advisory Committee
+TNF's Advisory Committee

 The Natural Farmer’s Advisory Committee helps guide the paper’s decision-making processes, develops editorial guidelines, expands our methods of promoting equity and racial justice, and broadens the paper’s reach.